-Shortcut: No obligation instant life insurance quotes will be displayed immediately by filling out the form on the left or above (mobile) this article.
+Shortcut: No obligation instant life insurance quotes will be displayed immediately by filling out the form on the left.
 To learn more about life insurance and the body mass index, please continue reading below.

 Most of us are familiar with the term body mass index or BMI.
 This simple calculation determines a person’s weight to height ratio.
 This is a common clinical tool used in the healthcare profession to estimate body fat and determine if someone is underweight, overweight, or normal weight.